Who is the mysterious man

 Castle Clubhouse ran for a total of 115 episodes.
 The show enjoyed blockbuster ratings during its original run and has had a solid following during the past decade of syndication.

-- Bill Whittaker as “Sir Bill,” the head of the castle and leader of the group.
+Bill Whittaker as “Sir Bill,” the head of the castle and leader of the group.
 Nicknamed “Big Bill” due to his broad shoulders and massive height, the dramatically trained actor delighted in playing the lead and constantly marveled at the talent of the young cast.
-After touring the world in stage productions of “The Music Man” and “You Can’t Take it With You,” Whittaker surprised audiences with his engaging performance as the eccentric uncle in the Buster Brown movie franchise.
+After touring the world in stage productions of “The Music Man” and “You Can’t Take it With You,” Whittaker surprised audiences with his engaging performance as the eccentric uncle in the Buster Brown movie franchise, then turned to television for his engaging roll of kind friend to a neighborhood of kids in Castle Clubhouse.
+Whittaker raised three children—Dave (deceased), Gwendolyn (Sunny), and Aaron—with his wife of many years, Rose.
+Since completing the series, Whittaker has retired, choosing to leave Hollywood.
+No word on his whereabouts.

-- Donovan Baxter as “Sir Donovan.”
+Donovan Baxter as “Sir Donovan.”
 This was Baxter’s first major role in Hollywood, other than a few walk-ons in various movies and television shows.
 Mid-run of the series, he was cast as Carson Fleming’s brother in the movie Midnight Chances, which was a worldwide success.
 He continued his movie roles, including an Oscar winning performance in Handle With Care.
 Later, he partnered with Castle Clubhouse producer Tom Bosworth to form Bosworth Baxter Productions.
-(Editor’s note–See The Movie Star And The Mom)
+(Editor’s note–See All’s Fair in Love and Fame)

-- Matthew Mackenzie as “Sir Matt.”
+Matthew Mackenzie as “Sir Matt.”
 The guitarist and singer initially gained fame as the middle brother of the group “Mackenzie.”
-The band took a break when Mackenzie began Castle Clubhouse and he quickly became one of the most popular cast members.
+The band took a break when Mackenzie filmed Castle Clubhouse and he quickly became one of the most popular cast members.
 Since the show ended, Mackenzie has toured and recorded, gaining fans all around the world.
-(Editor’s note–See A Change Of Plans)
+(Editor’s note–See The Best Laid Plans)

-- Joey B Trent as “Sir Joey B.” The adorable, younger member of the group made his entertainment debut on Castle Clubhouse, gaining almost as many admirers as Matthew Mackenzie.
+Joey B Trent as “Sir Joey B.” The adorable, younger member of the group made his entertainment debut on Castle Clubhouse, gaining almost as many admirers as Matthew Mackenzie, with his mischievous behavior, both on and off screen.
 Following the children’s show, Joey B attempted a career in teen movies but soon retired from the industry.
 He is currently employed as a firefighter/paramedic in Los Angeles County.
 (Editor’s note–See Where There’s Smoke)